Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: High-energy factorisation for -wave-vector-quarkonium photoproduction

-As we recently discussed~\cite{Lansberg:2021vie}, in order to achieve the goal stated in the previous paragraph, one cannot use the full LLA of HEF, but the resummation functions ${\cal C}_{gg}$ and ${\cal C}_{gq}$ of the HEF formalism in the DLA, which resums terms scaling like $\left(\alpha_s \ln (1/x) \ln(\mu_F^2/{\bf q}_T^2)\right)^n$ to all orders in perturbation theory via the Bl\"umlein-Collins-Ellis formula~\cite{Blumlein:1995eu}:
+As we recently discussed~\cite{Lansberg:2021vie}, in order to achieve the goal stated in the previous paragraph, one cannot use the full LLA of HEF. {Instead, one shall use} the resummation functions ${\cal C}_{gg}$ and ${\cal C}_{gq}$ of the HEF formalism in the DLA, which resums terms scaling like $\left(\alpha_s \ln (1/x) \ln(\mu_F^2/{\bf q}_T^2)\right)^n$ to all orders in perturbation theory via the Bl\"umlein-Collins-Ellis formula~\cite{Blumlein:1995eu}:

 where $\hat{\alpha}_s=\alpha_s(\mu_R)C_A/\pi$, and $J_0$ ($I_0$) are the Bessel functions of the first (second) kind\footnote{Despite an apparent non-smoothness at ${\bf q}_T^2=\mu_F^2$, both functions actually have the same series expansion in $\hat{\alpha}_s \ln \mu_F^2/{\bf q}_T^2$, which is convergent for all ${\bf q}_T^2$.}.
-Any corrections in the LLA beyond this approximation will be inconsistent either with the $\mu_F$ dependence or with the factorisation scheme on which most of the existing NLO and NNLO PDFs are based, except those coming from Refs.~\cite{Ball:2017otu, Abdolmaleki:2018jln} .
+Any corrections in the LLA beyond this approximation will be inconsistent either with the $\mu_F$ dependence or with the factorisation scheme on which most of the existing NLO and NNLO PDFs are based, except {the specific PDFs} coming from Refs.~\cite{Ball:2017otu, Abdolmaleki:2018jln} .

 For the case of quark-induced channel, the resummation factor in the LLA (and DLA) has to be modified as: